 Please note: I receive commissions for purchases made through links in this nasal rinse kit review post: https://honeygusto.com/nasal-irrigator

 I love products that are easy on the body, cheap and simple to use.
 Also, this nasal rinse kit by Croing is a natural home remedy.
 You can relieve your nasal congestion, which can genuinely hinder your quality of life, without a doctor’s visit.
 I love this – taking your health into your own hands, where reasonably practicable, of course.
-But nasal congestion is definitely a condition where we can help ourselves – alleviate symptoms on our own.
-A great one like this only costs $13 or so.
+But nasal congestion is a condition where we can help ourselves – alleviate symptoms on our own.
+A great one like this only costs £12.99.
 So let’s get going with this nasal rinse kit review.

 So this nasal irrigator is a tad different to the neti pot.
 For one, it’s made of plastic, and although you can get plastic neti pots, traditionally they’d be ceramic or metal.
 Plus, a neti pot is shaped like; you guessed it, a teapot….